By Andrew Heffernan

 If you took high-school biology, you may remember that all human activity — from lifting weights to walking to breathing to reading this post — is ultimately powered by adenosine triphosphate (ATP).

-Your body has many ways of producing this vital fuel, but the most accessible ATP resides directly in your muscles in the form of ATP-CP (creatine phosphate).
+Well, your body has many ways of producing ATP, but the most accessible form of this vital fuel resides directly in your muscles as ATP-CP, otherwise known as creatine phosphate.

 This storehouse of ATP is always at the ready when you need quick energy: If ever you need to run from a burning building, catch a falling vase, or power a long drive down the fairway, the ATP-CP in your muscles has your back.
 A hard set of squats, curls, chin-ups, or push-ups benefit from it, too.